To learn everything you need to know about Twitch streaming, check out our Twitch page!

-If you are new to the world of streaming, you might not even know what Twitch overlay is or how to make your stream overlay – this guide will give you the information you need.
+If you are new to the world of streaming, you might not even know what Twitch overlay is or how to make a stream overlay – this guide will give you the information you need.

-Post 11 of 18 in the Graphics
+Post 4 of 10 in the Twitch Overlays

 Twitch Overlay – Everything You Need to Know

 Before I get into the details about how to make a Twitch overlay and which programs can help you in the process, I want to focus on the basics, so you understand better the importance of them.

 If you are already familiar with overlays, then you can skip to the part about making a Twitch overlay, but I would still recommend going over this part too, as there might be some information you don’t know.

 What is it?